-[25] HALE: She moved from that chair to this one over here (pointing to a small chair in the corner) and just sat there with her hands held together and looking down.
-I got a feeling that I ought to make some conversation, so I said I had come in to see if John wanted to put in a telephone, and at that she started to laugh, and then she stopped and looked at me - scared, (the COUNTY ATTORNEY, who has had his notebook out, makes a note) I dunno, maybe it wasn't scared.
+HALE. she moved from that chair to this over here...
+(Pointing to a small chair in the corner)... and just sat there with her hand held together and looking down.
+I got a feeling that I ought to make some conversation, so I said I had come in to see if John wanted to put in a telephone, and at that she started to laugh, and then she stopped and looked at me-scared.

+(The County Attorney, who has had his notebook out, makes a note.)
+I dunno, maybe it wasn't scared.
 I wouldn't like to say it was.
 Soon Harry got back, and then Dr. Lloyd came, and you, Mr. Peters, and so I guess that's all I know that you don't.

-COUNTY ATTORNEY: (looking around) I guess we'll go upstairs first - and then out to the barn and around there, (to the SHERIFF) You're convinced that there was nothing important here nothing that would point to any motive.
+COUNTY ATTORNEY. (looking around).
+I guess we'll go upstairs first-and then out to the barn and around there.
+(To the Sheriff).
+You're convinced that there was nothing important here-nothing that would point to any motive?

-SHERIFF: Nothing here but kitchen things.
+SHERIFF.
+Nothing here but kitchen things.

-(The COUNTY ATTORNEY, after again looking around the kitchen, opens the door of a cupboard closet.
+(The County Attorney, after again looking around the kitchen, opens the door of a cupboard closet.
 He gets up on a chair and looks on a shelf.
 Pulls his hand away, sticky.)

-COUNTY ATTORNEY: Here's a nice mess.
+COUNTY ATTORNEY.
+Here's a nice mess.

-[30] (The women draw nearer.)
+(The women draw nearer.)

-MRS. PETERS: (to the other woman) Oh, her fruit; it did freeze. (to the LAWYER) She worried about that when it turned so cold.
+MRS. PETERS (to the other woman).
+Oh, her fruit; it did freeze.
+(To the Lawyer).
+She worried about that when it turned so cold.
 She said the fire'd go out and her jars would break.

-SHERIFF: Well, can you beat the women!
+SHERIFF.
+Well, can you beat the women!
 Held for murder and worryin' about her preserves.

-COUNTY ATTORNEY: I guess before we're through she may have something more serious than preserves to worry about.
+COUNTY ATTORNEY.
+I guess before we're through she may have something more serious than preserves to worry about.

-HALE: Well, women are used to worrying over trifles.

-[35] (The two women move a little closer together.)
+HALE.
+Well, women are used to worrying over trifles.
+(The two women move a little closer together.)

-COUNTY ATTORNEY: (with the gallantry of a young politician) And yet, for all their worries, what would we do without the ladies? (the women do not unbend.
-He goes to the sink, takes a dipperful of water from the pail and pouring it into a basin, washes his hands.
-Starts to wipe them on the roller-towel, turns it for a cleaner place) Dirty towels! (kicks his foot against the pans under the sink) Not much of a housekeeper, would you say, ladies?
+COUNTY ATTORNEY (with the gallantry of a young politician).
+And yet, for all their worries, what would we do without the ladies?
+(The women do not unbend.
+He goes to the sink, takes dipperful of water form the pail and, pouring it into a basin, washes his hands.
+Starts to wipe them on the roller towel, turns it for a cleaner place.)
+Dirty towels!
+(Kicks his foot against the pans under the sink.)
+Not much of a housekeeper, would you say, ladies?

-MRS. HALE: (stiffly) There's a great deal of work to be done on a farm.
+MRS. HALE (stiffly).
+There's a great deal of work to be done on a farm.